microsoft/forecasting/examples/README.md

 # Forecasting examples

-This folder contains Python examples for building forecasting solutions.
-To run the notebooks, please execute `jupyter notebook` and select the Jupyter kernel `forecasting_env` if you are using a local machine.
-Otherwise, if you use a remote VM, you can start the notebooks via `jupyter notebook --no-browser` and forward the port where the notebooks are running (e.g., 8888) to the local machine via `ssh <user-name>@<ip-address-of-the-vm> -L 8888:localhost:8888`.
+This folder contains Jupyter notebooks with Python examples for building forecasting solutions.
+To run the notebooks, please ensure your environment is set up with required dependencies by following instructions in the [Setup guide](../docs/SETUP.md).

 ## Summary